 - if you're a housing association tenant under pension age how much you get also depends on whether you've spare bedrooms

-- if you rent from a private landlord how much you get depends on the Local Housing Allowance amount which may be lower than your actual rent
+- if you rent from a private landlord how much you get depends on the local housing allowance rate which may be lower than your actual rent

 Please tell us if your circumstances change, in writing, within one month so we can look at our decision and see whether your payment needs to be changed.

 How to appeal

 If you disagree with a decision you need to email us at firstname.lastname@example.org or write to us at Revenues and Benefits, Plymouth City Council, PO Box 293, Plymouth PL5 9BZ within one month of the date of the decision letter and ask either for a letter explaining our decision, us to look at our decision again or for an independent appeals tribunal to look at the decision.

 View your Housing Benefit online